siret-junior/somhunter/README.md

   - `DatasetFrames` -- loading of the dataset description (frame IDs, shot IDs, video IDs, ...)
   - `DatasetFeatures` -- loading of the dataset feature matrix
   - `KeywordRanker` -- loading and application of W2VV keywords
-  - `RelevanceScores` -- maintenance of the per-frame scores and feedback-based reranking
+  - `RelevanceScores` -- maintenance of the per-frame scores and feedback-based re-ranking
   - `SOM` and `AsyncSom` -- SOM implementation, background worker that computes the SOM

 Additional minor utilities include: